 Some causes of infertility are structural and can be corrected by surgery, frequently with outpatient or same-day procedures.

-Washington University infertility surgical options for women include:
+Washington University infertility surgical options for women and people planning to carry a pregnancy include:

 An incision-free procedure during which a device called a hysterscope is passed through the cervix into the uterine cavity.
 Hysteroscopy can be used to remove uterine polyps, fibroids, retained products of conception, and scar tissue.
 Hysteroscopic incision of a uterine septum can also be performed to reduce the risk of miscarriage.
 These are simple outpatient procedures that do not require any incisions and have a quick recovery.
 Click the embedded links above to see information and videos from our physicians of these procedures.